-To customize the workflow in the Model Builder you can create an add-in based on methods by using a Method Call or a Settings Form.
+To organize a customized workflow in the Model Builder you can create an addin based on methods by using a Method Call, Settings Form, or a ribbon tab.
 For an introductory example of using methods from the Model Builder and for information on how to create add-ins, see the Introduction to Application Builder.